CDC: More contagious COVID-19 strain could lead to spike in U.S. cases by March

-The CDC warned that the strain, called B.1.1.7, could lead to a spike in cases across the U.S. It has already been detected in ten states.
+The CDC warned that the strain, called B.1.1.7, could lead to a spike in cases across the U.S. It has already been detected in 10 states.

 The strain has been circulating in the U.K. since September and has quickly become the dominant COVID-19 strain in the region.